PedroFellipeAntunes/halftone-java/README.md

 - **Set Angle**: Use a slider to adjust the angle of the halftone pattern, with values from 0 to 360 degrees, to customize the visual effect.

 ## **How it works**

+This tutorial is specific to the line halftone pattern:

 <p align="center">
   <img src="images/steps/Step1.png" width="450" alt="Step 1">